justinross102/386-blog/_posts/2023-11-29-fourth-post.md

 ## Wait Times Throughout the Day

-In addition to ride closures, another incredibly important question for theme park visitors is: **How do wait times change over the course of a day?**
+In addition to ride closures, another incredibly important question for theme park visitors should be: **How do wait times change over the course of a day?** For park visitors planning to ride hugely popular rides like [Hagrid’s Magical Creatures Motorbike Adventure](https://www.universalorlando.com/web/en/us/things-to-do/rides-attractions/hagrids-magical-creatures-motorbike-adventure), this information could be useful for optimizing the order of the rides you want to ride.

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/plot3.png" alt="" style="width:1100px;"/>